AppGharage/Epay-Docs/source/docs/starter-templates.md

 You can, however, customize the `init` process to gain full control over how a template is installed, by adding an `init.php` file to the root of the starter template.
 There are two ways to configure this init.php file:

-#### Return an array of `init` settings
+#### 1. Return an array of `init` settings

 init.php can return an array, with the following keys (all optional):

-- delete: a file, or an array of files, that should be deleted from the base install
+- `delete`: a file, or an array of files, that should be deleted from the base install
-- ignore: a file, or an array of files, that should be ignored from the starter template when installing
+- `ignore`: a file, or an array of files, that should be ignored from the starter template when installing
-- commands: a shell command, or an array of commands, that should be run after the template files have been copied to the project
+- `commands`: a shell command, or an array of commands, that should be run after the template files have been copied to the project

 For example: